 Figure 8.
-Flow chart for boiling mode settings
+Flow chart of setting boiling parameters

 If you want to use the timer as a regular timer without correlating to the temperature setting, you can set btSP below the ambient temperature (or just zero).
 The timer will start as soon as the regulator is powered up.
 You can use the reset button (rSt) to reset the timer at any time.